 If most of your guests are young and tech-savvy, you can use web tools and social media to create your guest estimate.
 These methods will not only help you be more accurate, but it also requires way less work on your end to organize, as the tools will do it for you!
 When planning an event, whatever you can “outsource” to technology, do it!

 First, set up a shareable online form, such as a Google Form, to track guest information.
 To do this, you’ll need to create a spreadsheet where you’ll store names, addresses, and how many people from each family will attend.
 Then, you’ll create a survey that asks for guests’ responses and then links the guests’ responses to your spreadsheet.
+Don’t forget to include the catering questions if you are hosting a plated dinner!
 We know it sounds complicated, but we promise it is super simple, and a quick Google search will give you a full step-by-step guide.

 Make the link to your survey easily available to guests!
 If you’re planning your wedding, you can post the link to the form on social media sites like Facebook (a private group is best) or wedding website that you sent out on the save the dates.
 For corporate events, consider an email invite with the RSVP link as an RSVP button.
 Guests click on the form and fill out the information, and all the information is automatically stored in your spreadsheet.